 Chemotherapy (chemo) is the use of anti-cancer drugs to treat cancer.
 Chemo can be given in different ways to treat retinoblastoma.

-Systemic chemotherapy: In most cases, chemo drugs are injected into a vein (IV) or given by mouth.
+Chemo drugs can be injected into a vein (IV) or given by mouth.
 These drugs enter the bloodstream and reach throughout the body.
 This is known as systemic chemotherapy.

-Intra-arterial chemotherapy: A newer approach sometimes used instead of systemic chemotherapy is to inject chemo directly into the ophthalmic artery, the main artery that supplies blood to the eye.
-In this technique, a very thin catheter (a long, hollow, flexible tube) is inserted into a large artery on the inner thigh and slowly threaded through the blood vessels all the way up into the ophthalmic artery.
+Sometimes instead of systemic chemotherapy, the chemo is injected directly into the ophthalmic artery, the main artery that supplies blood to the eye.
+In this newer technique, a very thin catheter (a long, hollow, flexible tube) is inserted into a large artery on the inner thigh and slowly threaded through the blood vessels all the way up into the ophthalmic artery.
 (This is done with the child asleep under general anesthesia.)
 The chemo is then infused into the artery.
 The drug used most often is melphalan, but other drugs such as carboplatin and topotecan can also be used.
 This process may then be repeated every few weeks, depending on how much the tumor shrinks.

 Because the chemo is put directly into the artery feeding the eye, doctors can use much smaller doses of chemo drugs (less than 10% of the doses used for systemic chemo).
 Therefore, there are fewer side effects from the chemo.